-If an RC oscillator is used, an external resistor between OSC1 and VSS is required and the resistance should range from $100 k\Omega$ to $820 k\Omega$ .
+If an RC oscillator is used, an external resistor between OSC1 and VDD is required and the resistance must range from $51 \mathrm{k}\Omega$ to $1 \mathrm{M}\Omega$.
 The system clock, divided by 4, is available on OSC2, which can be used to synchronize external logic.
-The internal RC oscillator provides the most cost effective solution.
+The RC oscillator provides the most cost effective solution.
 However, the frequency of oscillation may vary with VDD, temperatures and the chip itself due to process variations.
 It is, therefore, not suitable for timing sensitive operations where an accurate oscillator frequency is desired.

-If the crystal oscillator is used, a crystal across OSC1 and OSC2 is needed to provide the feedback and phase shift required for the oscillator, and no other external components are demanded.
-Instead of a crystal, the resonator can also be connected between OSC1 and OSC2 to get a frequency reference, but two external capacitors in OSC1 and OSC2 are required.
+If the Crystal oscillator is used, a crystal across OSC1 and OSC2 is needed to provide the feedback and phase shift required for the oscillator.
+No other external components are required.
+In stead of a crystal, a resonator can also be connected between OSC1 and OSC2 to get a frequency reference, but two external capacitors in OSC1 and OSC2 are required.
+If the internal RC oscillator is used, the OSC1 and OSC2 can be selected as general I/O lines or an 32768Hz crystal oscillator (RTC OSC).
+Also, the frequencies of the internal RC oscillator can be 3.2MHz, 1.6MHz, 800kHz and 400kHz (depends on the options).

 The WDT oscillator is a free running on-chip RC oscillator, and no external components are required.
-Even if the system enters the power down mode, the system clock is stopped, but the WDT oscillator still works with a
+Even if the system enters the power down mode, the system clock is stopped, but the WDT oscillator still works within a period of approximately 72μs.
+The WDT oscillator can be disabled by ROM code option to conserve power.